YoungSolomon/odin-recipes/README.md

 # odin-recipes
-	Project creating a repository of recipes to reference for when the hoes come over and food needs to be presented in order to pursue cheeks
+	Project creating a repository of recipes to reference for when you REALLY need to impress your in-laws

 Skills Utilized
 	Git